Joel Aguero

 Founding Designer & Head of Design

 I joined Codegen as its founding designer and grew into head of design, building and leading a five-person design and creative team.
-Together we shaped an agentic developer platform: an autonomous coding agent you could tag from GitHub, Slack, and the tools you already worked in - hand it a task and it would come back with a production-ready pull request.
+Together we shaped an agentic developer platform: an autonomous coding agent you could tag from GitHub, Slack, and the tools you already worked in.
+Hand it a task and it came back with a production-ready pull request.
 Designing for an AI agent meant rethinking familiar UI patterns from first principles.
+I owned product design end to end and stayed hands-on in the code.
+I designed and built the onboarding flow myself, managed the information architecture closely, and shipped features and polish across the product over the years.
 Codegen was acquired by ClickUp.

 02Website